Configure an Agent: Model, System Prompt, Tools, and Memory

 - In the Create Pipeline Tool window:

-- Choose an existing pipeline from the list.
+- Choose if you want to start from an existing pipeline or from a template.

 - Enter a name and a description for the pipeline tool.
-Make sure they are meaningful as the agent uses them to decide when to use the tool.
+Make sure they're meaningful as the agent uses them to decide when to use the tool.

 - Click Add Pipeline Tool.
 The Agent configuration panel opens.

-- Under Tools, click the Manage Tool icon next to the pipeline you just added.
+- Under Tools, click the pipeline you just added.

 - Choose the pipeline inputs and outputs you want to expose to the Agent: